yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 **Implementation**

-Timestamps are assigned to transactions at the <u>start of transaction</u>.
+Timestamps are assigned to transactions at the <ins>start of transaction</ins>.
 This is different from OCC where they are assigned at the validation phase.

-<u>Example 1</u>
+<ins>Example 1</ins>

 A<sub>0</sub> will be read by transactions between 0 inclusive and 2 exclusive.
 So transaction with timestamp 1 will always read A<sub>0</sub>.